End Gun Violence Now

 The issue of gun violence and safety is complicated and needs a multi-pronged set of solutions requiring bi-partisanship.
 All parties must come to the table with an open mind.
 Doing nothing because it’s complicated, or you’re adverse to one element of the package of solutions can no longer be our answer.
 We must compromise and act on many fronts to make a difference and begin to turn this crisis around.
 There are no easy solutions, but the tide is turning in favor of addressing the issue.

-PHILADELPHIA, July 5, 2022 – Senator Sharif Street released the following statement in reference to police officers being struck by gunfire during July 4th celebrations at the Welcome to America Festival on Benjamin Franklin Parkway in Philadelphia.
-"Only a year ago on July 4th our family lost Lala, Salahaldin Mahmoud, to a mass shooting in Philadelphia.
-It is disheartening to see another July 4th celebration in Philadelphia marred by gun violence where two police officers were wounded on Benjamin Franklin Parkway.
+PHILADELPHIA, Julio 5, 2022 – Senator Sharif Street released the following statement in reference to police officers being struck by gunfire during Julio 4th celebrations at the Welcome to America Festival on Benjamin Franklin Parkway in Philadelphia.
+"Only a year ago on Julio 4th our family lost Lala, Salahaldin Mahmoud, to a mass shooting in Philadelphia.
+It is disheartening to see another Julio 4th celebration in Philadelphia marred by gun violence where two police officers were wounded on Benjamin Franklin Parkway.
 I am grateful to our first responders who continue to respond to the rising levels of violence.
 We all have a moral responsibility to do more, but government has a constitutional mandate to keep communities across our...

 Pennsylvania Announces New Funding To Help Philadelphia, Other Communities Hard-Hit By Gun Violence Epidemic

 PHILADELPHIA (CBS) — Philadelphia continues to battle a plague of gun violence.
 So far in Philadelphia this year, there have been 33 homicides.
 That’s on top of last year’s record-breaking year.
 The city will be getting more money from the state to try and stop the violence.
 Violent crime is on the rise in Philadelphia, and the hope is that new funding will help make a difference.